-Videos About the Change in Seasons
+Videos About Why Seasons Change

-Starting with a visual representation of how the earth revolves around the sun and thus causes the seasons is key.
+Starting with a visual representation of how the Earth revolves around the sun and thus causes the seasons is key.
 Plus it is nice to have someone else explain it!
 Check these out:

-Booklet: Why Do the Seasons Change?
+Booklet: Why Seasons Change?

 The first four pages lead you through a review of what children have learned in the above videos.
 Then, there are two pages for each season.
 There are also quizzes at the end of the booklet if you want to assess what your children have remembered from the lessons.
 It is suggested that you review this booklet every three months when the season changes.
 It can be helpful to continue this for more than one year if your children are struggling with the concept.

 Act Out the Movements of the Earth

 Acting out how the Earth moves around the sun can really help children understand why seasons change.
 Especially, if your children are tactile learners.
 (If you are not sure how your children learn best, read What is Your Child’s Learning Style?)

 This works best with two people in a dark room.
 One is the ‘sun’ and holds a lantern or a lamp.
 The other is the ‘Earth’ and revolves or orbits around the sun.
 They may carry a globe or they can just be a ‘human Earth’.
 (Some children may need to feel themselves tilt toward and away from the sun to understand how it affects what season it is.)
 Children will need to stay tilted AND facing one direction the whole time the orbit the sun.
 This way they will be tilted toward the sun sometimes, tilted away from the sun at the opposite side of the orbit and titlted neither toward or away from the sun in between each end of the orbit.